kraxel-dev/rpg_svo_pro_drive/README.md

 - [Original readme](#original-readme)
 ## Limitations

-- Monocular front-end only, when using motion prior from external odometr.
+- Monocular front-end only, when using motion prior from external odometry.
 IMU or stereo cannot be used in conjuction.
 When external odometry is toggled off, SVO should behave as the original version.
 - No ceres backend when using motion prior from external odometry.
 Atleast not yet
 - No global map and loop closure when using motion prior from external odometry.